 The Middle Eastern Approach: Relationships First

 In much of the Middle East, important decisions emerge from relationships of trust that must be established before substantive discussions can occur.
 Business meetings may involve extended periods of personal conversation, hospitality, and relationship building that seem unrelated to the decision at hand.
 Attempting to skip this phase and "get down to business" is not merely ineffective--it is offensive, signaling that you do not respect the relationship enough to invest in it.
+This illustrates a broader pattern of why cultures think differently about the prerequisites for sound judgment.

 Once trust is established, decisions may be made quickly by senior figures with appropriate authority.
 But the relationship-building phase cannot be compressed or bypassed without undermining the entire process.